 \section{Abstract}

-A model of dissipative micromagnetics coupled to elasticity is developed, following the procedures of the Ericksen-Leslie theory of nematic liquid crystals allowing for angular momentum due to magnetization.
+A model of dissipative micromagnetics coupled to (visco-)elasticity is explored, following the procedures of the Ericksen-Leslie theory of nematic liquid crystals allowing for angular momentum due to magnetization.
 An outcome is the Landau-Lifshitz-Gilbert theory coupled to material spin.
-A further power-less augmentation to the angular momentum of the theory with classical kinetic energy density is also considered, which allows for plausible approaches to model the Einstein-de Haas and Barnett effects within continuum mechanics, as well as hard magnetic soft materials treated as constrained polar materials within the overall framework.
+A further power-less augmentation to the angular momentum of the theory with classical kinetic energy density is also considered, with a preliminary exploration of its potential in representing the Einstein-de Haas and Barnett effects within continuum mechanics.
+A treatment of the continuum mechanics of hard magnetic soft materials as a constrained polar material is presented.
+The models of \cite{desimone2002constrained} and \cite{zhao2019mechanics} are discussed as two different, namely energetically and kinematically, constrained models of magnetoelasticity encompassed within the overall framework.